BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ## Time Input [d2l-input-time]

 Use the `<d2l-input-time>` component when users need to enter a time, without a date.
 The component consists of a text input field for typing a time and an attached dropdown for time selection.
 The dropdown opens on click of the text input, or on enter or down arrow press if the text input is focused.
-It displays the `value` if one is specified, or a placeholder if not, and reflects the selected value when one is selected in the dropdown or entered in the text input.
+It displays the `value` if one is specified, or a fallback time if not, and reflects the selected value when one is selected in the dropdown or entered in the text input.

 Note: All `*value` properties should be in ISO 8601 time format (`hh:mm:ss`) and should be [localized to the user's timezone](#timezone) (if applicable).